kkumyk/circassian-language/README.md

 </br>
 <img src="doc/testing//lighthouse-contact.jpg" alt="Alphabet CSS Validation" style="width:800px;"/>

+#### Comments
+The score of 70 is given for the [Kabardian Alphabet page](https://kkumyk.github.io/circassian-language/kabardian-alphabet.html).
+The tool recommends to reduce the use of the imported CSS files and resize images used on the site.
+This had been noted and will be done at the next stages.
+There is currently only one image on the Alphabet page.
+When more images are added, the image sizing will be addressed for all of them in one go.

 ### Further Testing

 - The Website was tested on Google Chrome and Firefox.